stuartellis/sve-personal-website/content/articles/gitlab-ci-local.md

 gitlab-ci-local
 ```

-> The tool compiles the completion pipeline configuration in a `.gitlab-ci-local/` directory in the project.
+> The tool creates artifacts and compiled pipeline definitions in the `.gitlab-ci-local/` directory in the project.
 Exclude this directory from version control.

 The `--list-all` option shows the jobs in the GitLab configuration: